Policy Details Page

 - The agency to which the disclosure will be made; and

-- That the parent understands and agrees that the public agency may access the parent or student’s public benefits or insurance to pay for services under the act.
+- That the guardian understands and agrees that the public agency may access the guardian or student’s public benefits or insurance to pay for services under the act.

-To avoid the financial cost to parents who would otherwise consent to use private insurance or public benefits if the parent would incur a cost such as a deductible or co-pay, the district may use its Part B funds to pay the cost the parents would incur.
+To avoid the financial cost to guardians who would otherwise consent to use private insurance or public benefits if the guardian would incur a cost such as a deductible or co-pay, the District may use its Part B funds to pay the cost the guardians would incur.

-The District is responsible for providing the required notices and requests for consent to parents under this section.
+Case managers responsible for providing the required notices and requests for consent to guardians under this section.
 The notice provided and consent obtained is captured in the student special education record.

-The district encourages parental involvement and sharing of information between district and parents to support the provision of appropriate services to its students.
-As used in these procedures, the term “parent” includes those listed in WAC 392-172A-0225.
+The District encourages guardian involvement and sharing of information between District and guardians to support the provision of appropriate services to its students.
+As used in these procedures, the term “parent” includes those listed in WAC 392-172A- 01125.

-Parents (and as appropriate, students) will be provided the opportunity to participate in any meetings with respect to the identification, evaluation, educational placement and provision of a (FAPE), including IEP team meetings, school discipline, and truancy meetings.
+Guardians (and as appropriate, students) will be provided the opportunity to participate in any meetings with respect to the identification, evaluation, educational placement and provision of a (FAPE), including IEP team meetings, school discipline, and truancy meetings.

-When a meeting is scheduled parents will be:
+When a meeting is scheduled families will be:

-- Notified of the meeting early enough that they will have an opportunity to attend; and
+- Notified of the meeting early enough that they will have an opportunity to participate.

-- The parent will be notified that the district or the parent may invite others who have the knowledge or special expertise of the student; and
+- The guardian will be notified that the District or the guardian may invite others who have knowledge or special expertise of the student; and

-- The meetings shall be scheduled at a mutually agreeable time and place.
+- The meetings will be scheduled at a mutually agreeable time and place.

-The district shall take whatever action is necessary to ensure that the parent understands the proceedings of the IEP team meeting, including arranging for an interpreter for guardians who are deaf or hard of hearing or whose native language is other than English.
+The District shall take whatever action is necessary to ensure that the guardian understands the proceedings of the IEP team meeting, including arranging for an interpreter for guardians who are deaf or hard of hearing or whose native language is other than English.
 The District will maintain documentation of the language in which families prefer to communicate and whether a qualified interpreter for the student’s guardian was provided.

-The District will keep documentation of the information provided and the methods used to notify the parents of the meeting.
-The district may proceed with the IEP or placement meeting if the district is not able to convince the parent to attend.
-In this case, the district will document its attempts to arrange the meeting.
-This documentation will include records of telephone calls and the results, copies of correspondence sent to the parent and/or other means used to contact the parent.
+The Case Manager will keep documentation of the information provided and the methods used to notify the guardians of the meeting.
+The District may proceed with the IEP or placement meeting if the District is not able to convince the guardian to attend.
+In this case, the District will document its attempts to arrange the meeting.
+This documentation will include records of telephone calls and the results, copies of correspondence sent to the guardian and/or other means used to contact the guardian.

 This documentation will be kept in the student’s special education file.

-If the parent cannot attend the IEP or placement meeting but wishes to participate, the district will arrange for other means to participate.
+If the guardian cannot attend the IEP or placement meeting but wishes to participate, the District will arrange for other means to participate.
 This can include individual or conference phone calls, video or other means of conferencing.

-A meeting does not include informal or unscheduled conversations involving district personnel; conversations on issues such as teaching methodology, lesson plans, coordination of service provisions; or preparatory activities that district personnel engage in to develop a proposal or a response to a parent proposal to be discussed at a later meeting.
+A meeting does not include informal or unscheduled conversations involving District personnel; conversations on issues such as teaching methodology, lesson plans, coordination of service provisions; or preparatory activities that District personnel engage in to develop a proposal or a response to a guardian proposal to be discussed at a later meeting.